PHOTO SERVICES

 2. Dig My Pics

-DigMyPics! pricing includes rotating, Image Color and Exposure Correction and their free software (a viewing program on each disk, which could get in your way when you just want to copy a file onto a CD for Kinkos.
+DigMyPics! pricing includes rotating, Image Color and Exposure Correction and their free software.
+This viewing program on each disk could get in your way when you just want to copy one particular file onto a CD or thumbdrive to take away and work on.

 DigMyPics!